 The driver of the HS switch requires a bias voltage higher than V{IN} when the HS switch is ON.
-The capacitor connected between CBOOT and SW pins works as a charge pump to boost voltage on the CBOOT pin to (V{SW} + V{CC}).
-The boot diode is integrated on the LM46002-Q1 die to minimize the bill of material (BOM).
+The capacitor connected between CBOOT and SW pins works as a charge pump to boost voltage on the CBOOT pin to ($V{SW} + V{CC}$).
+The boot diode is integrated on the LM43603 die to minimize the Bill-Of-Material (BOM).
 A synchronous switch is also integrated in parallel with the boot diode to reduce voltage drop on CBOOT.
-TI recommends a high-quality ceramic 0.47-μF, 6.3-V or higher capacitor for C{BOOT}.
+A high quality ceramic 0.47 μ F 6.3 V or higher capacitor is recommended for C{BOOT} .